 Fund membership is automatically revoked after a member is no longer eligible.

 A member’s fund membership cannot be terminated.

-A stakeholder may relinquish their fund membership with a written advance notice of at least six months.
+A stakeholder relinquishes their fund membership once they are no longer eligible or with a written advance notice of at least six months.

 Once they have left the fund, a member or a stakeholder is not entitled to any assets of the fund.